Stephen Kline

 Stephen Kline (born 1943) is an American contemporary artist who works primarily in acrylics and ink.

 Early life

-Born in 1943 in Des Moines, Iowa, Kline spent his early years growing up with his parents and older sister Martha in a small house on the east side of Des Moines.
+Born in 1943 in Des Moines, Iowa, Kline spent his early years with his parents and older sister Martha in a small house on the east side of Des Moines.
 As a junior in high school, he designed the senior class yearbook cover for East Des Moines High School before graduating the following year and attending Drake University, where he studied art under Stan Hess and Leonard Good.
 After college, he accepted a position with former LOOK Magazine in their art department.

 Beginning career

 In 1964, Kline moved to Omaha, Nebraska where his fine art was first accepted in a museum show: the Tenth Midwest Biennial at the Joslyn Museum, Omaha, Nebraska.
 Commercially, he moved quickly from the Omaha World Herald art department through a succession of advertising agencies, landing a job with Bozell & Jacobs Advertising.

 In 1973, he and his writer wife Kris Limberg Kline began Kline Photography Studios, which produced both fine arts and commercial photography.
 During this period, Stephen was one of the leading pioneers of panoramic photography in multimedia.
 Meanwhile, he used every spare moment to pursue his fine arts career.

 In 1982, they moved their family to Westfield, NJ.
 Kline was soon accepted as a gallery artist at Foxworth Gallery on Madison Ave. in Manhattan, where his work made headlines when his provocative painting Madonna and Child caused street demonstrations in 1985, It was in this period when he began combining his painting and photography into one medium.
 Portrait of a Painter was chosen for the 1987 New Jersey Arts Annual at the Jersey City Museum, and his photo/art piece of Isaac Asimov was printed in Communicator's Journal.